drowrin/orpheus/content/posts/hellblade-2.md

 I call this a **tragic masterpiece**---not because it's too dark and never has any hope or anything like that (though it absolutely is on the darker, more tragic side), but because of _how this game was (and is) being treated_.
-Microsoft did barely any marketting, then threw it on Gamepass day 1.
+Microsoft did barely any marketing, then threw it on Gamepass day 1.
 Gamers^TM^ are bored because you can't grind for gear or go on sidequests.
 People look no further than the 8-hour playtime and dismiss it as overpriced, unfinished trash.